Ggjorven/Obsidia/BUILDING.md

         make config=Release
         ```

-    5. Build files can be in the Binaries/%Config%-linux/Sandbox/ folder.
+    5. Build files can be in the bin/%Config%-linux/Editor/ folder.
-    6. (Optional) Open a terminal and run the Sandbox project:
+    6. (Optional) Open a terminal and run the Editor project:
         ```sh
-        ./Sandbox.exe
+        ./Editor.exe
         ```

 ### Linux